 --chrome.timeline.
 If you want to configure trace categories yourself, use –chrome.traceCategories

-And by the way: the master branch of sitespeed.io is using 3.0 and we plan to release the next major of in a month or so.
+And by the way: the main branch of sitespeed.io is using 3.0 and we plan to release the next major of in a month or so.